curl/curl/docs/libcurl/curl_global_init_mem.md

 # CAUTION

 Manipulating these gives considerable powers to the application to severely screw things up for libcurl.
-Take care!
+Take care.

 # %PROTOCOLS%